Analysis | How guns flow across state lines

-So we end up with a system where it’s hard for the federal government to implement controls on gun ownership, given the fight over the Second Amendment, and states instead passing their own rules about who can buy what kinds of firearms.
+So we end up with a system in which it’s hard for the federal government to implement controls on gun ownership, given the fight over the Second Amendment, and states instead passing their own rules about who can buy what kinds of firearms.

 On Thursday, the Biden administration unveiled a series of actions aimed at instituting some centralized control over gun ownership.
 The Justice Department is tasked with introducing proposed rules to contain untraceable weapons and to clarify when certain modifications to a firearm change how it is controlled by federal law.
 It’s an effort to both apply a national limit to certain types of gun ownership and to do so without having everything collapse in an evenly divided Senate.